 Hello everyone. 欢迎收看成长汉语.
 Thanks for tuning into today’s Growing up with Chinese.
 We’ve got a great show lined up for you today.

 First though I have a question.
 Take a minute to think of all the ways we apologize in English.
 There is a lot isn’t there.
 I’m sorry, my fault, I apologize, excuse me, forgive me, my bad, the list goes on and on which implies that we apologize a lot in English don’t we.
 Well in China there are a couple ways to communicate an apology.
-However there are nearly as many forms of I’m sorry as there are in English, interesting isn’t it.
-It’s not the Chinese speakers don’t feel remorse as much as English speakers, after all, we all are human beings.
+However, there are nearly as many forms of I’m sorry as there are in English, interesting isn’t it.
+It’s not that Chinese speakers don’t feel remorse as much as English speakers, after all, we all are human beings.

 Now I’ll leave it is food for thought for now because we need to get into today’s dialogue clip.
 Now unfortunately, 小明 has a lot of apologizing to do the day.
 Let’s check out just exactly what’s going on.

 Oh, poor 小明, it really must just not be his day*1.
 He’s late, he knocks his classmate’s book off the table and then he realizes he forgot his books at home.
 But really as a result of his bad luck, we get to learn some phrases of apology among other things.
 Let’s take a look.

 报告! 请进. 报告 is like saying “reporting!”
 All students in China will say this when they’re late to class and it’s up to the teacher to decide what to do after that.
 Now in this case, the teacher says “come in.”